Yillty/Slay-monarch---Genderless-Hairstyle-for-Chef-RPG/README.md

 # Description
 As the name implies, this mod removes the association between gender and hairstyles.
 The mod patches the methods responsible for hairstyles selection, in a way that both genders have access to all the hairstyles in-game.
 After that I just adjusted the methods around this change so the game can recognize the new styles.
-The source code of this mod is also available on

 ## Perfomance
 It shouldn't affect performance in a big way, but I did encounter some lag in the earlier versions of it - caused by, mainly, by the random npc generation - but I believe I fixed the cause of it.
 If you feel any drop in frame rate don't hesitate to post here and I'll look into it.
 ## *AI Usage Disclaimer*